bcismariu/route53-to-bind-zone/README.md

 # Route 53 JSON to BIND Zone file converter

+## Live Demo
+You can use the app online at: [https://route53-to-bind-zone.onrender.com/](https://route53-to-bind-zone.onrender.com/)

 ## Overview
 Route 53 JSON to BIND Zone file converter is a web-based application that converts DNS details obtained from AWS Route 53 into a BIND zone file format suitable for import into Cloudflare.
 This tool simplifies the migration process for users transitioning their DNS management.